neo4j-labs/neosemantics/README.md

 <img src="https://raw.githubusercontent.com/neo4j-labs/rdflib-neo4j/master/img/install-n10s.png" height="400">

-If you want have the http endpoint mounted on your DB server, you'll need to add the following line to your config.
+If you want to have the http endpoint mounted on your DB server, you'll need to add the following line to your config.

   ```
-  dbms.unmanaged_extension_classes=n10s.endpoint=/rdf
+  server.unmanaged_extension_classes=n10s.endpoint=/rdf
   ```
 In the desktop you'll be able to do this by clicking on the three dots to the right hand side of your database and then select settings.
 You can add the fragment at the end of the file.

 ### On a Neo4j Server